BiFuzz: A Two-Stage Fuzzing Tool for Open-World Video Games: Evaluation

-On average, 8.4 more scenes were executed during testing with Play style A than with Play style B. This is because Play style A involves fewer keypoints and waypoints, resulting in a relatively smaller input in one scene.
-Additionally, the number of detected failures indicates how many of the 100 predefined failures in the scenario were identified.
-In Play style A, an average of 2.8 more failures were detected than in Play style B. \figref{fig:graph} presents a graph comparing the trends in the number of failures detected in Play styles A and B, with the average number of detected failures on the vertical axis and the number of executed scenes on the horizontal axis.
-The graph shows that Play style A detected more failures than Play style B, primarily due to the higher number of scenes executed during testing.

-A total of 64 failures were detected using Play style A and 56 using Play style B. We analyzed the overlap and uniqueness of these failures across five runs.
-We found that, 43 failures were common to both styles, 21 were unique to Play style A, and 13 were unique to Play style B. Using different play styles enables the detection of distinct failures that may be missed by others.
+On average, 8.4 more scenes were executed during testing with PS-A than with PS-B. This is because PS-A involves fewer keypoints and waypoints, resulting in a relatively smaller input in one scene.
+Additionally, the number of detected issues indicates how many of the 100 predefined issues in the scenario were identified.
+In PS-A, an average of 2.8 more issues were detected than in PS-B. \figref{fig:graph} presents a graph comparing the trends in the number of issues detected in PS-A and PS-B, with the average number detected on the vertical axis and the number of executed scenes on the horizontal axis.
+The graph shows that PS-A detected more than PS-B, primarily due to the higher number of scenes executed during testing.
+A total of 64 issues were detected using PS-A and 56 using PS-B. We analyzed the overlap and uniqueness of these issues across five runs.
+We found that, 43 issues were common to both styles, 21 were unique to PS-A, and 13 were unique to PS-B. Using different play styles enables the detection of distinct issues that may be missed by others.